Sandstone

 Poorly sorted micaceous sandstone (very rich in muscovite mica flakes) which glitters beautifully in sunshine.
 The sample is from Ireland.
 The width of the sample is 11 cm.

-The framework grains in most sandstones are either mineral grains (composed of only one mineral) or rock fragments (mineral aggregates of one or several minerals).
+The framework grains in most samples are either mineral grains (composed of only one mineral) or rock fragments (mineral aggregates of one or several minerals).
 It is the lithology of the source area that decides which ones will dominate.
-Granite, gneiss, and other coarse-grained crystalline rocks yield mostly mineral grains but fine-grained rocks like basalt and shale can contribute mostly lithic fragments.
-Lithic and muddy sandstones (graywacke) tend to be darker in color than white or reddish “cleaner” quartzose sandstones.
+Granite, gneiss, and other coarse-grained crystalline rocks yield mostly mineral grains, but fine-grained rocks like basalt and shale can contribute mostly lithic fragments.
+Lithic and muddy varieties (graywacke) tend to be darker in color than white or reddish “cleaner” quartzose sandstones.

 A coarse-grained Ordovician quartzose sandstone with a dolomitic cement from Estonia.
 The width of the sample is 5 cm.

-Major sandstone components like quartz, feldspar, calcite, and iron oxides are usually accompanied by small amount of other minerals known as heavy minerals.
+Major sandstone constituents like quartz, feldspar, calcite, and iron oxides are usually accompanied by small amounts of other minerals known as heavy minerals.
 Important heavy minerals are magnetite, garnet, ilmenite, epidote, and zircon.
 Overview of minerals often found in sand is here: sand minerals.

 Sandstone with abundant phosphatic shells of brachiopods (Lingulata) from the Ordovician of Estonia.
 Width of view is 12 cm.